Hogan's Fountain Pavilion: Fall into disrepair after 1994

-2010 Plans for removal
+2010 plans for removal

-In May 2010 the Louisville Metro Parks Department and the Olmsted Parks Conservancy announced a second Master Plan for the Hogan's Fountain area, including the replacement of the Hogan's Fountain Pavilion.
+In May 2010, the Louisville Metro Parks Department and the Olmsted Parks Conservancy announced a second Master Plan for the Hogan's Fountain area, including the replacement of the Hogan's Fountain Pavilion.
 The plan would replace the pavilion with two smaller box-like structures.

 As with the earlier 1994 Master Plan, the Olmsted Parks Conservancy's primary stated goal was to preserve Olmsted's 1892 vision of the park.
 The Olmsted Parks philosophy of "restore, enhance and preserve" had gradually implemented removal of elements that were inconsistent with the Olmsted design intent."Frederick Law Olmsted Sr. "advised the Board of Park Commissioners to resist public demands for golf courses, tennis courts, ball fields, and other forms of active recreation in the large parks."
 The pavilion was not original to the park and did not seem to match the style of the rest of the park.
-Officials also claimed the cost of repairing the pavillion would be higher than the cost to replace the pavilion.
+Officials also claimed the cost of repairing the pavilion would be higher than the cost to replace the pavilion.
 Environmental concerns were also raised, with the frequent use of the structure potentially causing "erosion, soil compaction and damage to nearby historic trees".

 In March 2010, Louisville resident Lark Phillips led a number of citizens interested in preserving and restoring the Hogan's Fountain Pavilion to form the Save Hogan's Fountain Pavilion group in hopes of saving the architectural structure from demolition under the second Master Plan for the park.

 Meetings between the preservation group and Metro Parks Department Director, Mike Heitz, resulted in the temporary delay of any removal or replacement of the pavilion, on the condition that private funds were raised to repair the iconic structure.
 The Olmsted Parks Conservancy had solicited one bid in August 2009 to repair the pavilion roof, in the amount of $148,500 from Merrick-Kemper of Louisville.
 The preservation group sought out additional bids for the work.
 Integral Structures of Louisville reviewed the condition of the roof and agreed to donate a substantial portion of the labor and forego any mark-up on materials for a repair cost of $82,000.
 In November 2011, Commonwealth Roofing gave an estimate of $35,895 to repair the pavilions roof which reflected a donation of the overhead and profit, as well as a portion of the labor.

 After two years of fundraising the preservation supporters had raised the necessary funds to repair the pavilion's roof and approached the Parks Department for a logistics meeting.
 However, shingles on the pavilion's roof had recently tested positive for asbestos and were non-friable.
 The Metro Parks Department mandated that a professional asbestos abatement firm remove the shingles.
 They received a quote from National Environmental Contracting (NEC) on April 9, 2012, in the amount of $28,129, thus raising the price tag to restore the pavilion.
 As of August 2012, the Save Hogan's Fountain Pavilion group had raised over $45,000 towards its goal to repair the roof of the pavilion.